cameronDz/roll-call-application/README.md

 Below are a list of wish list items for updates to the application.

 - [ ] Graphical display of Event Guest check in traffic for a given day
-- [ ] Implement a search bar in check in page
 - [ ] Page that randomly cycles through a selected number of guests and lands on one

 ## Change Log

 ###### 18 April 2018
 - Added custom error page in plain HTML
+- Implement a search bar in check in page with sorting

 ###### 17 April 2018
 - Add input field for checked in guest raffle